SebaGGu619/Team-Xeo-FTC-Code-Showcase/README.md

 # Team-Xeo-FTC-Code-Showcase
 Heya, I'm Sebi, the lead programmer of Team Xeo and I welcome you to our code Showcase!

-Disclaimer: Code may not be up-to-date or working without modification as this is an archive of the final code used in the competition and during testing.
+Disclaimer: Code may not be up-to-date or working without modification as this is an archive of the code that survived developement.

-Code changes fast when you only got 2 hours between matches.
+I will be updating this repo as soon as we get our hands on older and more complete code to showcase.
+Development is not always easy to document and sometimes code is lost along the way.

 Legend:
 1. Misc and useful code